kmwtechnology/solrkafka/README.md

 #### Distrib Handler

+This handler is only required if you're using the `ignoreShardRouting` configuration to send documents to all shards.
+If it is not being used, then feel free to omit this handler.

 This is an internal handler used for distributing the document to all shards and replicas other than the core it was initially indexed on.
 This handler __SHOULD NOT__ be used by anything other than this importer.
+Be sure you don't change the name of the data handler's name in your solrconfig.xml, it is currently hard coded in the plugin's configuration.

 ## Running the (old) DataImportHandler Method

+### Set Up kafka-data-config.xml

+The `KafkaDataSource` uses the `query` property set in conf/solr/conf/kafka-data-config.xml to determine which topic to use.
+The topic name should be the same as the one you created previously.

 ### Run the Importer